Kent County Cricket Club: County team to 1842

+The earliest known match involving county teams, or teams using county names, was Kent versus Surrey at Dartford Brent on Wednesday, 29 June 1709.
+However, these early "inter-county matches" were likely inter-parish contests involving villages on either side of the county boundary.
+Dartford was a prominent club in the first half of the 18th century, and the 1709 match is the earliest known mention of Dartford Brent as a venue.
+Three matches between Kent and Sussex in 1728 are considered the first properly representative county matches.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.

+For further information, see First-class cricket.)

-The first inter-county match took place between a Kent side and one from Surrey on Dartford Brent in 1709, although three matches between Kent and Sussex in 1728 are more likely to have been the first properly representative county matches.
-(Note: A match between a Kent side and a London team in 1719 is another candidate for the first inter-county match.)
-Teams under the patronage of landowners such as Edwin Stead of Dartford and Lord John Sackville, who established the Sevenoaks Vine ground on his Knole Park estate, increasingly became more representative of Kent as a county, (Note: How representative of the county Kent teams were until 1870, and certainly until 1806, is questionable.
-Certainly the teams organised by Stead and Sackville generally included players only from their local areas.) and in 1744 a Kent team organised by Sackville played England at the Artillery Ground, a match which was commemorated in a poem by James Love.
-Under the patronage of Sackville's son, John Frederick Sackville, 3rd Duke of Dorset, and Sir Horatio Mann, Kent continued to field strong teams throughout the last quarter of the 18th century, and were, along with Surrey, the main challengers to the Hampshire teams organised primarily by the Hambledon Club.
+Teams under the patronage of landowners such as Edwin Stead of Dartford and Lord John Sackville, who established the Sevenoaks Vine ground on his Knole Park estate, became increasingly representative of Kent as a county.
+In 1744, a Kent team organised by Sackville played England at the Artillery Ground, a match commemorated in a poem by James Love.
+Under the patronage of Sackville's son, John Frederick Sackville, 3rd Duke of Dorset, and Sir Horatio Mann, Kent continued to field strong teams throughout the last quarter of the 18th century, emerging, alongside Surrey, as the main challengers to Hampshire teams organised primarily by the Hambledon Club.